Windows Vista Forums

 2) Save the file wherever you want on the same HDD (desktop for example) as ReBoot-Time.vbs (you can choose whatever name as far as the extension is ".VBS".

-You can also download the script in a ZIP file:
+You can also download the script file here:

 < Click to Download